Last updated: May 29, 2026

 Medicare Advantage

 Some Medicare Advantage plans include dental benefits.
-The benefit can vary by county, plan, dentist network, yearly limit, copay, and covered services.
-Before you enroll or book treatment, ask the plan for the dental Evidence of Coverage and a list of in-network dentists.
+The details can vary by county, plan, network, yearly limit, copay, and service type.
+Before switching plans for dental care, read the Evidence of Coverage.
 Our Medicare Advantage dental guide explains common limits.

 Free Medicare counseling